 While recently we shared a post about those in Puerto Rico and Mexico, I’m afraid our roundup of charitable organizations on the ground in Puerto Rico got lost in all the information there.
 So I’d like to repost and update that information again now:

-How to help Puerto Rico
+How to help Puerto Rico: Donations and otherwise

 *The One America Appeal is a brilliant and impactful collaboration from 5 of our 6 living presidents: President Carter, Presidents Bush 1 and 2, President Clinton and President Obama.
 “Every cent donated” will help Americans recovering from disaster.

 *The Miami Herald introduced us to The Puerto Rican Leadership Council of South Florida which has been a fount of information on what’s happening, what the problems have been and how to help.
-They have set up donations for Operation Oasis, entirely dedicated to bringing potable water to the island.
+They set up donations for Operation Oasis, entirely dedicated to bringing potable water to the island.

 *PBS recommends the Maria Recovery Fund from the Center of Popular Democracy.
+(Note: It’s not clear whether there’s a fund earmarked for the earthquakes.)

 If you can’t donate money…here’s what you can do.

 If you’re in New York State, Governor Cuomo in partnership with TIDAL X BROOKLYN has set up multiple drop-off locations (Albany, Syracuse, Buffalo, the boroughs of NYC, Yonkers, Long Island and more) for specific supplies: batteries, flashlights, portable lanterns, diapers, baby wipes, cases of water and feminine hygiene products, all new and unopened.
-They aim to fill a plane by October 5

 You can donate blood through your local Red Cross, or look for local drives earmarked for Puerto Rico.